 A. The tumor volume of pCD513B-ZNF132 group was visually smaller than that of pCD513B group.
 B. difference in tumor volume between two groups increased with passing days.
 C. Wet tumor weight of experiment group was significantly lighter than control group.
 D. There was no significant difference in body weight between the experimental group and the control group during the whole experiment.

 Figure 6.Hypermethylation of trascriptional activator Sp1 binding site in ZNF132 promoter region leading to ZNF132 gene silencing in esophageal cell line.
 A. Transcriptional activity of ZNF132 promoter elevates with increasing doses of Sp1.
 B.Trascriptional activity was significantly reduced by methylation of Sp1 site of ZNF132 promoter.
 C.ChIP assay showed directly that Sp1 protein can bind to ZNF132 promoter region containing Sp1 site in in vitro cultured cells cells.
 D. DNA pull-down assay showed that the methylated Sp1-bining site probe had weaker binding ability with speciﬁc proteins compared with the unmethylated Sp1-bining site probe.

-Figure 1